bbaaii/DreamDiffusion/README.md

-## Finetune the Stable Diffusion with Pre-trained fMRI Encoder
+## Finetune the Stable Diffusion with Pre-trained EEG Encoder
 In this stage, the cross-attention heads and pre-trained EEG encoder will be jointly optimized with EEG-image pairs.

 ```sh